xint0n9/linxintong/README.md

 1. **Artist/Designer Statement** – A personal statement about your creative philosophy and approach.
    *Example:* “I aim to explore themes of cultural identity and memory through abstract painting.”
 2. **Portfolio of Works** – A collection of artworks, each with a brief description and medium.
-   *Example:* "Digital Illustration Series – A five-piece collection on modern urban life."
+   *Example:* "Digital Illustration Series – A five-piece collection on modern urban life.”
 3. **Exhibitions/Performances** – Information on art shows or performances where your work was featured.
-   *Example:* "Participated in the Spring Arts Exhibition at XYZ Gallery, 2024."
+   *Example:* “Participated in the Spring Arts Exhibition at XYZ Gallery, 2024.”
 4. **Skills** – Key artistic or technical skills such as illustration, animation, or sculpture.
    *Example:* Adobe Photoshop, Oil Painting, 3D Modeling (Blender)
 5. **Process Journals** – Documentation of your creative process, including sketches and drafts.